Aerin Frankel

-Aerin Frankel is an American ice hockey goaltender, currently playing with the United States women's national ice hockey team and as a member of the Professional Women's Hockey Players Association.
-She has been cited as one of the best collegiate goaltenders and a highly promising prospect for the American national team.
+Aerin Jordan Frankel (born May 24, 1999) is an American professional ice hockey goaltender for the Boston Fleet of the Professional Women's Hockey League (PWHL) and member of the United States women's national ice hockey team.
+She was one of the best goaltenders in women's NCAA history.
 She won the Patty Kazmaier Award in 2021.
 She is a two-time recipient of the WHCA National Goalie of the Year award and was the inaugural winner in 2021.

-Career
+In 2023, Frankel won gold with the United States women's national ice hockey team at the 2023 IIHF Women's World Championship in Brampton, Ontario.

+Playing career

-Raised in Briarcliff, New York, Frankel began skating at the age of four, becoming a goaltender at the age of nine.
+Frankel was raised in Briarcliff, New York, and is Jewish.
+She began skating at the age of four, becoming a goaltender at the age of nine.
 During high school, she played for Shattuck-Saint Mary's preparatory, winning three national titles and finishing with a 1.10 goals against average, a .945 save percentage, and 39 shutouts.

 In 2017, she began attending Northeastern University, serving as the starting goaltender for the university's women's ice hockey programme.
 She posted a .934 SV% in her rookie collegiate year, leading all NCAA rookies.
 She then posted a 28-save shutout in opening game of the 2018–19 season, becoming the first goaltender to shutout Boston University since Florence Schelling in 2011.
 The Huskies would go on to win a second consecutive WHEA Championship that year.
 In the 2019–20 season, she set Northeastern records for GAA, SV%, shutouts, and wins, her .958 SV% leading the NCAA.
 She was named a top-10 finalist for the 2020 Patty Kazmaier Memorial Award as well as the Beanpot's best goaltender, and was named Hockey East Goaltender of the Year for the second year in a row.

+On September 7, 2023, Frankel signed a three-year contract with PWHL Boston.
+Frankel helped the team reach the finals of the inaugural PWHL playoffs, playing all 8 games for the Fleet with a record of 5-3 and a .953 SV%.
+Frankel would be named as a Second Team All-Star for the 2024 season.
+On January 31, 2025, Frankel became the first goaltender in PWHL history to record 1,000 saves during the team's 3-2 shootout victory over the New York Sirens.
+On August 4, 2025, Frankel signed a two-year contract extension with the Fleet.
+Boston fans and media have nicknamed her the "Green Monster" after the iconic feature of Fenway Park.